Antoinelacombled/fringuant-technical-test/README.md

 This website is a technical demonstration for Fringuant, a startup offering personalized and customized solutions for accurately determining clothing sizes during online shopping.
 The project aimed to create a web experience featuring a 3D human silhouette that reacts to webpage scrolling by rotating on its axis.
 The design needed to be creative and align with the fashion theme.

+#### You can access the website right here : https://fringuant-technical-test.netlify.app/

 ### Project Initialization:
 To get started with the project, follow these steps:
 * Clone the repository to your local machine.